qawemlilo/nodebookmarks/README.md

 Guest users can only view the demo page which reads the data from an account that I created:

-1. When they fetch bookmarks (READ)
+1. When they fetch bookmarks

 ```
 GET /bookmarks